On the Solvability of Byzantine-tolerant Reliable Communication in Dynamic Networks: Solvability Conditions

-\begin{theorem}[Any-to-any RC in $\langle FLL/SC, AL \rangle$] Given a setting where either links are fair-loss, or local computation is significant, or both, the any-to-any reliable communication problem can be solved starting at any time $j$ if and only if $\mathcal{G} \in \mathcal{TC}^\mathcal{R}_k$ (Recurrent $k$-Temporal-Connectivity) and $k>2f$. \end{theorem}
+\begin{theorem}[RC in $\langle FLL/AC, AL \rangle$] Given a setting where either links are fair-loss, or local computation is asynchronous, or both, the any-to-any reliable communication problem can be solved starting at any time $j$ if and only if $\mathcal{G} \in \mathcal{TC}^\mathcal{R}_k$ (Recurrent $k$-Temporal-Connectivity) and $k>2f$. \end{theorem}

-\begin{proof} {The claim follow by extending arguments provided in Theorem \ref{th:async10} to any pair of nodes.
+\begin{proof} The claim follow by extending arguments provided in Theorem \ref{th:async10} to any pair of nodes.
 Given any four nodes $p_s,p_t,p_u,p_v \in V$, $\mathcal{G} \in \mathcal{J}_{(s,t,k)}^\mathcal{R}$ does not imply $\mathcal{J}_{(u,v,k)}^\mathcal{R}$; therefore, the condition must thus be verified for every pair of nodes.
-Definition \ref{def:tempKconn} extends Definition \ref{def:noname0} by considering any pair of processes; the claim thus follows given the strictness of Theorem \ref{th:async10}. } \end{proof}
+Definition \ref{def:tempKconn} extends Definition \ref{def:noname0} by considering any pair of processes; the claim thus follows given the strictness of Theorem \ref{th:async10}. \end{proof}